LoraV/LoraV.github.io/_posts/2019-07-10-sound-and-fury.markdown

 You have to do something.
 You look around the car, but there's nothing, no weapons, just one of those windshield scrapers.

 Hell, it's worth a shot.
 You pick up the windshield scraper, roll down your window and chuck it at the motorcycle.
 In a million-to-one shot, it bounces off the pavement and lodges in the rear wheel's spokes.
-The motorcycle jolts up and to te left, and the driver is launched forward.
+The motorcycle jolts up and to the left, and the driver is launched forward.

 BLAM!
 BLAM!
 BLAM!
 He shoots at you, but his aim is wild.
 You watch as the motorcycle tumbles down the bank.
 You did it!
 You've gotten away from them!